 Looms & Accessories

-We will get SAORI WX60 looms in stock soon.
-If you are interested in, please contact Mihoko ASAP.
-You can see 2013 Loom Price List for the prices of looms & popular accessories.
+Please see 2015 Loom Price List for the prices of other looms & popular accessories.

-In Dec. we will have our Studio Exhibition and Holiday Market.
-This would be great chance for you to buy unique gifts in a stress-free venue.
+She is selling some of her work at stART at the Station, Worcester, MA on December 7th and Also we will have our Studio Exhibition and the SAORI Worcester’s Holiday Market at the space upstairs of the studio on Dec.
+12th-24th.
+This would be a great chance for you to buy unique gifts in a stress-free venue.

 #1 “SAORI, Self-Innovation Through Free Weaving” by Misao Jo & Kenzo Jo, 2012 $59 (This is also available at Etsy Shop.)